terry98004/HardyZ/README.md

 # HardyZ
-Calculate Values of the Hardy Z Function
+Using the libHGT static library, calculate values of the Hardy Z function

 ## Overview

 We provide here a C program to calculate *Z(t)*, the Hardy Z function, for 't' a positive real number.
-Our program uses the Riemann-Siegel Formula.

-The included PDF file briefly describes the mathematics behind the calculations.
-Here we will just mention that, for any given 't', the calculations compute a "main" term *M* and an approximate "remainder" term *R(4)*, with *R(4)* a very close approximation of the actual remainder term *R*.
-We then have *Z(t) = M + R(4)*.

-Much greater detail on the mathematics is given in my book:
-*A Study of Riemann's Zeta Function* by Terrence P. Murphy.
-The book is available on Amazon.
-Go [here][website-link] to view the Table of Contents and Preface for all of my books.
+The actual calculation work is done by calls to functions in the **libHGT** static library.
+The code here is a front end to that calculating code that: (1) gathers the user-requested parameters for the calculations via the command line, (2) validates those command line parameters (by calls to the library), (3) passes those parameters to the calculating code in the library), and (4) prints (via stdout) a report of those calculations.

+To create an executable, you will need two files from the **libHGT** library: (1) the **hgt.h** include file, and (2) the **libhgt.a** static library file.

-The source code is intended for use with the **gcc** compiler and the **MPFR** floating point library.
-Although only tested on
-64-bit Windows 11, I believe the source code is portable to other operating systems.
+Like the **libHGT** library, the source code is intended for use with the **gcc** compiler.
+Although only tested on 64-bit Windows 11, the source code should be portable to other 64-bit operating systems supported by **gcc**.

 ## Files